doctrine/mongodb-odm/docs/en/reference/introduction.rst

 -  Map one or many embedded documents.
 -  Map one or many referenced documents.
 -  Create references between documents in different databases.
--  Map documents with Annotations, XML or plain old PHP code.
+-  Map documents with Attributes, XML or plain old PHP code.
 -  Documents can be stored in GridFS buckets.
 -  Collection per class(concrete) and single collection inheritance supported.
 -  Map your Doctrine 2 ORM Entities to the ODM and use mixed data stores.